A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Results

 \subsubsection{Evaluating sensitivity of the proposed method to PVEs}

-Fig. \ref{fig:simul_pve_exp} shows that the tumor area obtained with the proposed method was close to the true tumor area consistently over all tumor sizes.
-This was unlike the PVE-affected tumor areas, which, as expected, were significantly overestimated for smaller tumors.
-In addition, the proposed method yielded a more accurate estimate of the true tumor area compared to the U-net-based method.
+Fig. \ref{fig:simul_pve_exp} shows that the method yielded percent area overlap close to $100\%$ for all considered tumor sizes, including small tumors with axial cross-section less than $2~\mathrm{cm}^2$.
+For these smaller tumors, the diameter was approximately less than $3$ times the FWHM of the system resolution.
+This was unlike the PVEs-affected tumor areas, which, as expected, were significantly overestimated for smaller tumors.
+In addition, the proposed method yielded high DSC and JSC for these small tumors, indicating accurate segmentation performance.
+Further, the proposed method significantly outperformed the U-net-based method.
+Overall, these results demonstrate the relative insensitivity of the proposed method to PVEs when segmenting relatively small tumors.
 Further, Fig. \ref{fig:simul_tumor_area_exp} shows that the proposed method consistently yielded lower pixel-wise EMSE and lower area EMSE normalized by the true tumor areas, compared to the U-net-based method.
 The proposed method also yielded higher DSC and JSC for all tumor sizes.